MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   As a general guideline, use an exponential back-off strategy for background operations, and use immediate or regular interval retry strategies for interactive operations.
 In both cases, you should choose the delay and the retry count so that the maximum latency for all retry attempts is within the required end-to-end latency requirement.

 -   Take into account the combination of all factors that contribute to the overall maximum timeout for a retried operation.
 These factors include the time it takes for a failed connection to produce a response (typically set by a timeout value in the client), the delay between retry attempts, and the maximum number of retries.
 The total of all these times can result in long overall operation times, especially when you use an exponential delay strategy where the interval between retries grows rapidly after each failure.
-If a process must meet a specific service level agreement (SLA), the overall operation time, including all timeouts and delays, must be within the limits defined in the SLA.
+If a process must meet a specific service-level agreement (SLA), the overall operation time, including all timeouts and delays, must be within the limits defined in the SLA.

--   Don\'t implement overly aggressive retry strategies.
+-   Don't implement overly aggressive retry strategies.
 These are strategies that have intervals that are too short or retries that are too frequent.
 They can have an adverse effect on the target resource or service.
 These strategies might prevent the resource or service from recovering from its overloaded state, and it will continue to block or refuse requests.
 This scenario results in a vicious circle, where more and more requests are sent to the resource or service.
 Consequently, its ability to recover is further reduced.

 -   Take into account the timeout of the operations when you choose retry intervals in order to avoid launching a subsequent attempt immediately (for example, if the timeout period is similar to the retry interval).
 Also, consider whether you need to keep the total possible period (the timeout plus the retry intervals) below a specific total time.
 If an operation has an unusually short or long timeout, the timeout might influence how long to wait and how often to retry the operation.

 -   Use the type of the exception and any data it contains, or the error codes and messages returned from the service, to optimize the number of retries and the interval between them.
-For example, some exceptions or error codes (like the HTTP code 503, Service Unavailable, with a Retry-After header in the response) might indicate how long the error might last, or that the service failed and won\'t respond to any subsequent attempt.
+For example, some exceptions or error codes (like the HTTP code 503, Service Unavailable, with a Retry-After header in the response) might indicate how long the error might last, or that the service failed and won't respond to any subsequent attempt.

 #### Avoid anti-patterns

 -   In most cases, avoid implementations that include duplicated layers of retry code.
 Avoid designs that include cascading retry mechanisms or that implement retry at every stage of an operation that involves a hierarchy of requests, unless you have specific requirements that require doing so.
 In these exceptional circumstances, use policies that prevent excessive numbers of retries and delay periods, and make sure you understand the consequences.
 For example, say one component makes a request to another, which then accesses the target service.
 If you implement retry with a count of three on both calls, there are nine retry attempts in total against the service.
 Many services and resources implement a built-in retry mechanism.
 You should investigate how you can disable or modify these mechanisms if you need to implement retries at a higher level.

 -   Never implement an endless retry mechanism.
 Doing so is likely to prevent the resource or service from recovering from overload situations and to cause throttling and refused connections to continue for a longer time.
-Use a finite number of retries, or implement a pattern like [Circuit Breaker](../patterns/circuit-breaker.yml) to allow the service to recover.
+Use a finite number of retries, or implement a pattern like [Circuit Breaker](/azure/architecture/patterns/circuit-breaker) to allow the service to recover.

 -   Never perform an immediate retry more than once.